Cardboard Tubes

 Effects of Moisture

-Outside of specially treated heavy-duty cardboard made from non-porous material, moisture will ruin nearly any cardboard tube.
-Make sure you keep your tubes in a dry environment, or wrap them in protective plastic or other insulating barriers if they're to be used somewhere moist or wet.
+Moisture can compromise the integrity of almost any cardboard tube, except for specially treated heavy-duty varieties made with non-porous materials.
+To avoid damage, store your tubes in a dry environment or wrap them in protective plastic or insulating barriers if they are to be used in moist or wet conditions.

 Upright Storage